asmuth/clip/doc/faq.md

 alerting conditions.

-We think that SQL is already a very well-suited language for this task and adding any kind of rule system on top would actuall make it less powerful.
+We think that SQL is already a very well-suited language for this task and adding any kind of rule engine on top would actually make it less powerful.
 In other words, we think that we can't add a lot over plain old SQL for checking custom alerting rules.